 The Method Detection Limit (MDL) is the minimum concentration of a substance that can be measured and reported with 99% confidence that the analyte concentration is greater than zero, and will vary depending on the analyte, the sample matrix, and the sample volume/weight.
 A common problem encountered in tissue contaminant analysis is values that lie below the nominal method detection limit.
 Non-reporting of such values leads to overestimation of average tissue concentration (left censored data).
-A variety of simple solutions have been employed to deal with such data including reporting these values as zero concentration, as equal to the MDL (Environment Canada), as equal to the MDL divided by 2 (Environment Canada), as equal to the MDL divided by 2 (Centres for Disease Control).
+A variety of simple solutions have been employed to deal with such data including reporting these values as zero concentration, as equal to the MDL (Environment Canada), as equal to the MDL divided by 2 (Environment Canada), as equal to the

+MDL divided by √2 (Centres for Disease Control).
 However, Succop et al. (2004) determined that such procedures may generate considerable bias, particularly when a significant proportion of values lie below the MDL.
 They recommended that numerical values be reported for all samples but that values below the MDL are indicated accordingly.
 This approach has been adopted here for aluminium values.
+Alternative and more complicated approaches (Shumway et al. 2002, Helsel 2005) employ statistical methods based on the distribution of data to provide estimates for data values below the method detection limit, however such methods typically require relatively larger sample sizes (>25) than available here.

 Results for common bully tissues analysed in 2009 were compromised by low tissue sample weight, with many samples returning values at or below the average method detection limit (Ling & Brijs 2009).
 Subsequent refinements to the analytical method have resulted in a decrease in method detection limit and more than 99% of samples returning values above the MDL.

-Figure 8 (following page).
-Tissue aluminium concentrations (mg/kg) for hepatopancreas, flesh and gills of koura from the Utuhina Stream from A. 2011 and B. 2012.
+Figure 8.
+Tissue aluminium concentrations (mg/kg) for hepatopancreas, flesh and gills of koura from the Utuhina Stream from A. 2012 and B. 2013.
 Site 1 is upstream of the alum discharge diffuser.
 Site 2 is within the alum mixing zone.
-Site 3 is 250 m downstream of the alum diffuser.
-Summary statistics are geometric mean (bold lines) ± 95% confidence limits.
+Site 3 is 500 m downstream of the alum diffuser.
+Summary statistics are geometric mean (bold lines) $\pm$ 95% confidence limits.
 Transverse bars represent average method detection limits for each sample.